 One year ago…

 A year ago I wrote a post about a new plan to limit alcohol to the weekends and special occasions only. (“Special occasions” is very loosely defined!)
-Having a glass of wine with dinner each night had turned into a ritual that I didn’t feel good about (unless it was 5:00 of course!)
+Having a drink a day, a glass of wine with dinner each night, had turned into a ritual that I didn’t feel good about (unless it was 5:00 of course!)
 I knew I wanted to change the habit and had several good reasons to drink less.
 One year later I can say that this structure worked very well for me!

 1 // Our daily habits make up our health.